Xilinx/xfopencv/README.md

 Xilinx xfOpenCV Library
 ======================
-The xfOpenCV library is a set of 50+ kernels, optimized for Zynq and Zynq Ultrascale+ FPGAs, from the OpenCV computer vision library.
+The xfOpenCV library is a set of 50+ kernels, optimized for Xilinx FPGAs and SoCs, based on the OpenCV computer vision library.
 The kernels in the xfOpenCV library are optimized and supported in the Xilinx SDx Tool Suite.

 ## DESIGN FILE HIERARCHY
 The library is organized into the following folders -